marisian/BeruPipe/readme.md

 # BeruPipe
-An upstream data parsing pipeline designed to remove XML structure and boilerplate from raw BERUFENET database extracts.
+An upstream data parsing pipeline designed to remove XML structure and boilerplate from raw occupational database extracts (Berufenet).
 Creates a simple data model that links cleaned description texts of multiple occupational dimensions to occupational and temporal metadata.
-Downstream, the data model can be used for text mining and feature extraction of BERUFENET data.
+Downstream, the data model can be used for text mining and feature extraction of occupation text data.

 1. [About](#1-about)
 2. [Requirements](#2-requirements)